How To Choose Between The Best Observation Decks in New York?

 The second floor is very spacious, especially very early in the morning when there are fewer crowds.

-You will walk into a room with several screens on the wall that play a short clip of under 200 movies, games, and commercials that featured the Empire State Building in them.
+You will walk into a room with several screens on the wall that play a short clip of under 200 movies, games, and commercials that feature the Empire State Building.

-This is entertaining because you get to see a lot of everybody’s favorite shows and movies on these screens, a bit of nostalgia to get you pumped about the high rise views.
+This is entertaining because you get to see popular shows and movies on these screens, a bit of nostalgia to get you pumped about the high-rise views.

 The Empire State Building also has many tenants, like Walmart and LinkedIn.